Caroline Hargrove: Awards and honours

-Hargrove was elected a Fellow of the Royal Academy of Engineering in 2017.
-She was announced as one of the Top 50 Innovators in the World in 2017 by Codex.
-She is a Visiting Professor at the University of Oxford.
+She was elected a Fellow of the Royal Academy of Engineering in 2017, and was subsequently profiled in the in-house magazine Ingenia.
+In the same year she was announced as one of the Top 50 Innovators in the World by Codex.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to engineering.